usaid-cs/yesterday-i-learned/random.md

 - Extra large eggs are 63-70g, large 56-63g, and medium 49-56g.
 Their price multipliers are 1.12, 1.00, and 0.88, respectively.
 - [Robert Landsburg](https://en.wikipedia.org/wiki/Robert_Landsburg) died filming [the eruption of Mt.
 St. Helens](https://en.wikipedia.org/wiki/1980_eruption_of_Mount_St._Helens), which is in 1980, not the ancient past.
 - In terms of greenhouse gas grams per calorie, [vegetarian and vegan diets can be more harmful to the environment](http://www.cmu.edu/news/stories/archives/2015/december/diet-and-environment.html) because of how little energy there is in, e.g. celery.
-- [For best results](https://blog.cardiogr.am/2016/02/12/do-you-really-need-10000-steps-a-day-2/), do 45 minutes of high-intensity exercise per _week_.
-Benefits plateau beyond that.
 - Going to the Internet and looking at what it suggests you may like is [no better than television](https://news.ycombinator.com/item?id=10812332).
 - [IEDs are meant to strike mental suffering](https://www.reddit.com/r/todayilearned/comments/47j3el/til_during_the_ww1_germans_protested_against_the/d0ea25i), not physical.
 - The Japanese believe that [three things: a sword, a bronze mirror, and a cashew](https://en.wikipedia.org/wiki/Imperial_Regalia_of_Japan) came from [瓊瓊杵尊](https://en.wikipedia.org/wiki/Ninigi-no-Mikoto), the Japanese Jesus.